ted-tanner/entries-backend/Readme.md

 *By 9/16*

-* To ensure user is in budget, don't make db query.
-Just filter db items using a join with the UserBudgetAssociation
 * Endpoints for editing, adding, and deleting categories for a budget.
 Perhaps this should be done with a single endpiont that edits the categories for a given budget and accepts a list of all the categories and does the necessary replacements (the edit/add/delete can be separate functions in DB utils, but they should be able to handle multiple at a time to avoid the N+1 queries problem)?
 A few things that need to be accounted for:
   - If a category is deleted, all entries with that category need to be updated.
 Perhaps their `category` field could be set `uncategorized` category?
   - Perhaps no deletion is necessary for categories until budget is deleted